Loading Events

 Erica's Notes White or Irish Potatoes (so-called to distinguish them from Sweet Potatoes) are an easy, reliable crop in the Pacific Northwest.
 I've tried a zillion ways to grow potatoes in tubs, bags, bins, piles of straw - you name it.
 It's honestly just easiest to stick them in the ground and wait.
 Don't over-complicate your potato growing experience.
 But do try different varieties!
 I like Yukon Gold, Makah Ozette, French Fingerling and Russian Banana.
 Additional Information My Favorite Seed…

-Start Parsley From Seed
+Start Peppers From Seed

 February 10, 2025 - February 16, 2025